dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 # Getting started

-- Check if [Git](https://git-scm.com/) is installed.
+- Check if [Git](https://git-scm.com/) is installed
-- Check if [Node.js](https://nodejs.org/) and npm are installed.
+- Check if [Node.js](https://nodejs.org/) and npm are installed
-- Clone the repo: `git clone https://github.com/dlr-eoc/frontend-libraries.git` .
+- Clone the repo: `git clone https://github.com/dlr-eoc/frontend-libraries.git`
 - Move into project: `cd frontend-libraries`
+- Install dependencies: [`npm install`](https://docs.npmjs.com/cli/commands/npm-install) or [`npm ci`](https://docs.npmjs.com/cli/commands/npm-ci)
+- Dependencies are managed in [npm workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) check how to use them
 - Create a new branch for your feature specific changes based on the main branch: e.g. `git checkout -b feature-XXX`
-- Install dependencies: [`npm install`](https://docs.npmjs.com/cli/commands/npm-install) or [`npm ci`](https://docs.npmjs.com/cli/commands/npm-ci)

 ## Update dependencies
 - reserve time in sprint or before a sprint to upgrade versions and then to test and fix broken dependencies.
 - check for new versions [`npm outdated -l`](https://docs.npmjs.com/cli/commands/npm-outdated) and [`ng update`](https://angular.io/cli/update)
 - update versions [`npm update <pkg>`](https://docs.npmjs.com/cli/commands/npm-update) and `ng update <pkg>`
-- make angular migrations manually `ng update @angular/cli --from <version> --to <version> --migrate-only` and `ng update @angular/core --from <version> --to <version> --migrate-only`
+- make angular migrations manually if needed `ng update @angular/cli --from <version> --to <version> --migrate-only` and `ng update @angular/core --from <version> --to <version> --migrate-only`
 - an update of a `major` version in the dependencies should introduce a **BREAKING CHANGE!**

-The versions of the dependencies which are listed in root package.json will be shared with all projects After you update something in root package.json run the script `node scripts/library/index.js --set` to update all projects.
+**The versions of the dependencies which are listed in root package.json will be shared with all projects** **After you update something in root package.json (package version or dependencies) run the script `node scripts/library/index.js --set-source` to sync all versions with the projects**

+This is used to sync "peerDependencies" across all workspaces but also to set the versions of other dependencies and the package version itself.

 ## General Development Workflow

 ### Issues and Milestones
-- Collect Ideas, then Sum them up to Issues which we can then sort into different [Milestones](https://github.com/dlr-eoc/ukis-frontend-libraries/milestones)
+- Collect Ideas, then sum them up to Issues which we can then sort into different [Milestones](https://github.com/dlr-eoc/ukis-frontend-libraries/milestones)
 - Label Issues and use the [Commit Message Guidelines](https://github.com/dlr-eoc/ukis-frontend-libraries/blob/main/CONTRIBUTING.md#-commit-message-guidelines)

 ### Branch and Fork
 - Internally we use branches in the repository to create new features and bug fixes
-- If you are not member of our organization fork our repository and use branches ([see our guide on contributing](https://github.com/dlr-eoc/ukis-frontend-libraries/blob/main/CONTRIBUTING.md))
+- If you are not member of our organization fork our repository and ([see the guide on contributing](https://github.com/dlr-eoc/ukis-frontend-libraries/blob/main/CONTRIBUTING.md))

 **gh-pages branch:**
 This branch is used to host some demo applications as GitHub Pages.